DUI Attorney Near Me Wildwood, MO

 1. Chemical Tests (ie. a breathalizer)

-In Wildwood, MO stops for driving while intoxicated, chemical tests are often used as evidence to prove that the driver was intoxicated at the time of the stop.
-Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.
+In Wildwood, MO stops for DUIs, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
+Chemical tests include tests of the blood, breath, saliva or urine that check for the presence and concentration of various substances including alcohol.

-Like most US states, Missouri has what is known as an implied consent law, via whichWildwood, MO and other Missouri drivers automatically agree to participate in chemical sobriety tests just by getting behind the wheel.
-A good DUI attorney near you will counsel you to know that you can refuse to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
-You cannot be physically forced to take the test.
+Like most US states, Missouri has what is known as an implied consent law, via whichWildwood, MO and other Missouri drivers automatically agree to participate in chemical sobriety tests simply by operating a vehicle.
+A good DUI attorney near you will counsel you to know that you can refuse to a breathalyzer or other chemical test, but you can face legal consequences for the act of refusing the test.
+Still, the police cannot physically force you to produce a sample.

-If you already did a breathalyzer test, speak to an exemplary Wildwood, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your Wildwood, MO DUI attorney near you, Combs Law Group will obtain discovery documents and comb through them to determine if the breathalyzer or other test was administered lawfully and whether it is or is not admissible in court.
+If you do take a breathalyzer test, speak to an experienced Wildwood, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your DUI attorney near Wildwood, MO, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was administered as according to law and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are designed to determine whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Wildwood, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that are meant to determine whether you are impaired by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in Wildwood, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction